Platinum vs. Silver: Same Color, Very Different Metals

 While deciding broadly between these two hues is mostly a matter of style and preference, choosing an exact type of metal jewelry is a bit more involved.

 Let's say you decide on silver-hued jewelry.
 Do you actually want silver?
 Or perhaps platinum?
-Read on to learn the differences between platinum and silver when it comes to jewelry.
+Read on to learn the differences between silver and platinum jewelry.

 Platinum vs. Silver